SpitFire-666/Firefox-Stuff/README.md

 ## Firefox is better...

-A list of over 100 reasons to ditch Chrome 💯
+A list of over 100 reasons use Firefox 💯

 | Feature | Firefox | Chrome | Edge | Comment |
 |-|-|-|-|-|